oschrenk/notes/scotland.md

 The city itself offers nothing much.
 I guess it's a nice base for visiting [Ben Nevis](http://en.wikipedia.org/wiki/Ben_Nevis)

-Let it be known here that I despice the guys at the Ben Nevis Destillery.
+Let it be known here that I despise the guys at the Ben Nevis Distillery.
 They wouldn't offer us a tour just because we were only two persons.
 They really must love their product.

 ### Eilean Donan Castle ###

 - [Eilean Donan Castle](http://www.eileandonancastle.com/) It's awesome.
-Go there early in the morning clib arround and have a picnic at the sea.
+Go there early in the morning walk around and have a picnic at the sea.